 If a client is interested in buying a yacht, what are the technical and mechanical checks that should be made before they purchase the yacht?

-JOSH LEE : Always get a full independent survey conducted.
+JOSH LEE: Always get a full independent survey conducted.
 Always.
-For boats any size its invaluable.
+For boats of any size, it is invaluable.
 Check everything from hull and machinery to paperwork.

-MARTIN HOLMES : This depends on the yacht itself (age, equipment, etc) but will usually mean commissioning a survey from an independent marine surveyor to ascertain the overall condition of the vessel.
+MARTIN HOLMES: This depends on the yacht itself (age, equipment, etc) but will usually mean commissioning a survey from an independent marine surveyor to ascertain the overall condition of the vessel.
 Further specific checks on engine performance and oil analysis may also be carried out.
-A comprehensive service history goes a long way to showing the type of care that the vessel may have received prior to sale.
+A comprehensive service history goes a long way to show the type of care that the vessel may have received prior to sale.